frc2052/FRC-Krawler/README.md

 FRC Krawler is a *FIRST* Robotics Competition scouting app developed by Team 2052 - KnightKrawler.

+## Issues using the app?
+Please feel free to open feature requests and bug reports here on GitHub!
+We'll do our best to address them in a timely manner.

 ## Project setup
 You will need to set up some project secrets to properly build this project.